learn-co-curriculum/dsc-komogorov-smirnov-test-lab/README.md

 You will be able to:
 * Perform 1 sample and 2 sample KS tests in Python and Scipy
-* Compare KS test to visual approaches for checking normality assumptions
+* Compare the KS test to visual approaches for checking normality assumptions
-* Plot CDF and ECDF to visualize parametric and empirical cumulative distribution functions
+* Plot the CDF and ECDF to visualize parametric and empirical cumulative distribution functions

 ## Generate Data